mirzakopic/api-syncagent/docs/consuming-services.md

 # Consuming Services

-This document describes how to use (consume) services offered by a Servlet.
+This document describes how to use (consume) services offered by a Sync Agent.

 ## Background